pgadmin-org/pgadmin4/docs/en_US/code_overview.rst

 *****

-Nodes are very similar to modules, it represents an individual node or, collection object on the browser treeview.
+Nodes are very similar to modules, it represents an individual node or, collection object on the object explorer treeview.
 To recognised as a node module, a Python package (along with javascript modules) must be created.
 This must:

 1) Be placed within the **web/pgadmin/browser/** directory, and